 In the review titled "Leveraging ICT for Rural Development: Bridging the Digital Gap," Aitkin (2009) and Chapman & Slaymaker (2002) shed light on the potential of wireless networking projects to bridge the digital divide and bolster socio-economic development in rural communities.
 Aitkin (2009) underscores the role of Information Communication and Technology (ICT) in empowering rural areas, citing the Nepal Wireless Networking Project (NWNP) as a pioneering effort despite challenges like poor infrastructure and technical skills (T1).
 Despite the proven benefits of ICT in enhancing quality of life and social capital, issues such as high illiteracy rates and language barriers hinder their full potential (T2).
 Scholars, drawing on theories of social capital, development communication, and technology adoption, stress the importance of considering socio-economic perspectives for sustainable implementation (T4).
 However, debates persist regarding challenges like technical knowledge and infrastructure, necessitating tailored solutions to meet community needs (T2).

-Leveraging ICT Actors and Networks for Sustainable Development: Exploring ICT Actors in ICT4D Projects:
+Leveraging ICT Actors and Networks for Sustainable Development: Exploring ICT Actors in ICT4D Projects

 Aitkin (2009) conducted a study on "The Role of Wireless Networking Projects in Rural Communities: A Case Study of Nepal."
 The research aimed to explore the impact of wireless networking projects on rural communities, particularly focusing on the Nepal Wireless Networking Project (NWNP) initiated in 1997.
 Despite challenges such as poor infrastructure and technical skills, the NWNP has been instrumental in bringing Information Communication and Technology (ICT) to remote villages in Nepal (T1).
 Aitkin (2009) emphasized the significance of ICT in empowering rural communities by providing access to education, healthcare, and communication facilities.
 However, issues such as high illiteracy rates and language barriers have hindered the full potential of these projects (T2).
 Chapman and Slaymaker (2002) also contributed to the literature by highlighting the importance of integrating ICT in remote areas to enhance socio-economic development.
 They emphasized the need to understand community members' thoughts and feelings towards these initiatives to ensure their effectiveness (T3).
 Additionally, scholars have drawn on theories of social capital, development communication, and technology adoption to analyze the impact of ICT in rural communities (Aitkin, 2009).
 This includes considering socio-economic perspectives to ensure the sustainability of wireless networking projects (T4).